Signed in as:

 We could fill this entire page trying to answer this question, but we’ll try to keep it simple.
 Mulch is a woody material that we recommend spreading over exposed soil in order to suppress weeds, improve water retention, stabilize soil temperatures, and/or improve aesthetics.
 We do not recommend growing in only mulch.
 Compost is the end result of our windrows.
 We take in landscape waste, horse manure, and food scraps to pile up at a ratio that allows the microbiology in the materials to break it down.
 If you’re looking for “dirt” or soil, ask for our compost.
 Raised Bed Mix is a premium soil blend designed specifically for raised beds.
 This mix blends our six-month finished compost and worm castings with coco coir and perlite for optimal water retention and basalt dust for mineralization.

 We work really hard on our farm and we love showing it off.
 We offer self-guided tours for groups no larger than 6 on weekdays during business hours.
-If you’re looking to bring a group for a staff guided tour, we offer private tours every Wednesday at 9am.
-If you’re looking for a staff guided tour but don’t have a group to bring, look for our VIP tours.
+If you’re looking to bring a group for a staff-guided tour, we offer private tours weekly.
+If you’re looking for a staff-guided tour but don’t have a group to bring, look for our VIP tours.

 No. Red wigglers are decomposers!
 They are only interested in eating decaying organic material, so they have no interest in healthy, living plants or their roots.

-Worms are actually self limiting creatures.
-Which means they’ll take into account how large their population is and how much food and space they have around them.
-So if they feel like they have a lot of food and space they will increase their reproduction.
-If they feel there is not enough food or space for everyone they will decrease their reproduction.
+Worms are actually self-limiting creatures.
+This means they’ll take into account how large their population is and how much food and space they have around them.
+So, if they feel like they have a lot of food and space, they will increase their reproduction.
+If they feel there is not enough food or space for everyone, they will decrease their reproduction.